The Bankrate promise

 Use the Chase Freedom Unlimited for all non-bonus spending

-The Chase trifecta is best for consumers who want to maximize their rewards and cardholder perks and don’t mind keeping up with a few different credit cards in order to reach their goals.
-However, this combination of cards is also best for people who want access to Chase transfer partners, which are different from those offered through other flexible travel programs like American Express Membership Rewards and Citi ThankYou Rewards.
+The Chase trifecta is also an excellent choice for people who want access to Chase transfer partners, which are different from those offered through other travel programs like American Express Membership Rewards and Citi ThankYou Rewards.

 The full list of Chase transfer partners, all of which are offered at a 1:1 transfer ratio, includes:

 - Air France / KLM Flying Blue

 - British Airways

 - IHG Rewards Club

 - Marriott Bonvoy

 - World of Hyatt